-Throughout 2003, Ellie recorded the exact date and time of her every sneeze.
+Throughout 2003, Harrison recorded the exact date and time of her every sneeze.
 For this solo exhibition at the Wallner Gallery in Nottingham, she transformed the gallery walls into a giant two-way timeline.
 Mini colour-coded prints representing each of the 318 sneezes were positioned around the walls to indicate the exact date and time at which they occurred.

-Throughout 2003 Ellie recorded the exact time, to the nearest minute, of her every sneeze.
+Throughout 2003 Harrison recorded the exact time, to the nearest minute, of her every sneeze.
 The times of the sneezes were noted down as they occurred in the notes section on the reverse of the Daily Quantification Records, on which she was also collecting data bout 14 other aspects of her everyday life.
 Over the course of the year a total of 318 sneezes were recorded.

 Two coloured coded systems were used to denote the changes in season and the different times of the day.
 The ‘monthly colour register’ allocates each month a different colour from the electromagnetic spectrum.
 Every other month then becomes an exact colour mix of the two neighbouring months.
 Each colour has a gradient of 12 different shades, which fade up and down dependant on the time of day – midnight being the darkest and midday being the lightest.